by Terry O'Mahoney

 As a teacher, his influence may be felt through his students, many of whom may be found in symphony orchestras and universities throughout the world.
 His orchestral triangles and bass drum stands set new standards of quality.
 His orchestral repertoire books are standard textbooks in many percussion programs.
 He has truly created a legacy of excellence in percussion.

 Born in 1928 in Hobart, Indiana, Abel discovered drums at an early age.
-“My mother was a singer/pianist and my dad was a carpenter, so I combined the two,” he jokes.
+“My mother was a singer/pianist and my dad was a carpenter, so I combined the two,” he joked.
 He wore out a toy drum before being given a snare drum at age five.
 Music was a very important part of high school life and Abel had a chance to work with some excellent teachers.
 He performed in a championship high school band under director Fred Ebbs and studied privately with Haskell Harr in Chicago before attending the Eastman School of Music from 1947 to 1951.
 While earning a performance degree at Eastman, he performed as a parttime member of the Rochester Philharmonic Orchestra.
 Upon graduation, he spent two years as a member of the U.S. Air Force Band stationed at Sampson Air Force Base in Geneva, New York.

 In 1953, Abel began a six-year stint with the Oklahoma City Symphony, and he taught at the University of Oklahoma and Oklahoma City University.
 His early students included Russell Hartenberger (from Nexus) and K. Dean Walker, who later became the first female principal percussionist of the Oklahoma City Symphony.

 While Abel was performing with the Oklahoma Symphony, Philadelphia Orchestra conductor Leopold Stokowski appeared as a guest conductor with the orchestra.
-“Stokowski always made a point of singling out members of the orchestras he guest conducted and praising them in newspaper interviews,” Abel recalls.
+“Stokowski always made a point of singling out members of the orchestras he guest conducted and praising them in newspaper interviews,” Abel recalled.
 “The piccolo player and I were the ones he picked during his visit.”

 Subsequently, Abel sent a letter to the Philadelphia Orchestra office asking that he be considered for any openings in the percussion section, and included the newspaper clipping quoting Stokowski.
 Charlie Owen had heard good things about Abel’s playing from William Street (Abel’s teacher at Eastman), and he saw Abel’s letter.
 When an opening in the percussion section occurred, Owen invited Abel to audition.

 Abel won the audition and joined Owen, Michael Bookspan, and Fred Hinger in the Philadelphia Orchestra percussion section.
 He began as third percussionist in 1959, advancing to Associate Principal Percussionist in 1972.
-“It’s been a terrific privilege to be in such a great percussion section these many years,” Abel says.
+“It’s been a terrific privilege to be in such a great percussion section these many years,” Abel said.
 “I had wonderful mentors in Fred Hinger (from 1959 through 1967) and Charles Owen (from 1959 through 1972).
 Michael Bookspan has been a great player for all of my 38 years—45 years for him—and he’s still going strong.
 Gerry Carlyss graced our orchestra as timpanist from 1967 to 1989, and Tony Orlando started in 1972 and continues the Philadelphia traditions in a grand manner.
 In 1989, Don Liuzzi started his journey in the realm of Philadelphia sound and music making.
 I’ve had a wonderful time with all of them.”

 In addition to performing, Abel served on many committees of the Philadelphia Orchestra including the Members Committee, the Artistic Advisory Committee, the Conductor Search Committee, and the New Hall Committee—which will culminate in the opening of the new Philadelphia Concert Hall in 2001.
 He was also the 1988 recipient of the C. Hartman Kuhn Award for “enhancing the standards and reputation of the Philadelphia Orchestra.”
 Abel also served on the PAS Board of Directors from 1987–1994.